 Water purifier: Don’t take chances with your drinking water if you’re not certain it’s safe to drink.
 The SteriPEN Adventurer UV water purifier will purify your water in no time.
 I’ve used this all over the world!

 Odor-proof bags: Take it from someone whose snacks were eaten by squirrels: it doesn’t matter how high you hang up your food, it’ll still get eaten if animals can smell it!
 The same goes for your trash.
 Use odor-proof bags like the LokSak storage bags to prevent this from happening

 Cooking set: The MSR Pocket Rocket Stove Set has everything you need to cook at the campsite.
 Don’t forget to bring enough gas canisters!

 Collapsible water container: Having a lot of water on hand at the campsite is key when you’re camping with a group.
 Bring a 5-gallon water container that’s collapsible to pack with you when it’s empty.

 Trekking poles: I was hesitant about trekking poles at first, but they were a lifesaver in Torres del Paine and Havasu Falls.
 After extensive research, I found the Hiker Hunger Carbon Fiber Trekking Poles to be as light and strong as more expensive brands.
 They’re so useful and a great value!
 This is the best hiking purchase I’ve ever made.

-Backpack: I went with a 50L backpacking bag like this Osprey Atmos AG 50 for a four-day hiking trip and it had just enough room, so a 65L might be even better.
+Backpack: I went with a 50L backpacking bag like this Osprey Aura AG 50 for a four-day hiking trip and it had just enough room, so a 65L might be even better.

 Daypack: A smaller pack like the Osprey Tempest 20 for shorter day hikes is super convenient when camping and even for hiking when you’re close to home.